 Users with read/write permissions and an active subscription can make edits to integration projects at the same time as other users – called project collaborators – as well as make edits to different parts of a project.
 Cloud Studio automatically synchronizes workflows and components across multiple users.

 If a workflow is being edited by another user, you will see those changes reflected in real time on the design canvas.
 You can also make workflow changes simultaneously, with your changes reflected in real time for other users.
+An audit log of changes made by all users is provided in the project history.

 You may edit project components concurrently with other users, with any edits being auto-saved and synchronized in real time.